ShaunCurtis/Blazr.Demo/Source/Libraries/Blazr.Diode/Readme.md

 }
 ```

-The constructor is internal, so `DiodeContext` can only be constructed using two static constructors.
+The constructor is internal, a `DiodeContext` can only be constructed using two static constructors.
 They ensure the correct initial state.

 ```csharp
 internal DiodeContext(TRecord item, DiodeState? state = null)  { }